Finasteride Patient Tips

 - Finasteride may be administered with or without meals.
 The usual dose is one tablet daily.

-- Daily use of finasteride for at least three months may be required before a benefit is seen.
+- Daily use of finasteride 1mg for at least three months may be required before a benefit is seen with regards to regrowth of hair.

 - Finasteride tablets must be taken on a daily basis to maintain hair regrowth.
 Most men experience the biggest hair regrowth in the first two years of taking finasteride.
 Withdrawal of treatment leads to a reversal of hair gain within 12 months.
 Re-evaluate benefits of finasteride periodically.